 - Is the brick dry and in good shape?

-- Am I okay with ongoing maintenance?
+- Am I ready for ongoing maintenance?

 - Am I using the right materials and techniques?